Barcode Generator .NET Tutorial

 BarcodeImage.Image = New Bitmap("MyBarCode.png")

-Let's understand the code, line by line.
+Let's understand the code, line by line:

-Run our .NET Barcode Generator
+Run the .NET Barcode Generator

-Press Ctrl + F5 to run the application.
+Press Ctrl + F5

 Now, click the "Generate" button.
 The barcode will be generated as shown below.